ThePJB/wizrad/README.md

 # well
 immediate mode is god tier, combination full power declarative but if things need to happen at different times you dont get that

+# nemesis

+yeah you could so have a nemesis who portals into your instances, fucking asshole goal of tracking them down (+ their boss etc)

+/ your increased prolificness has attracted attention of the time police, chance that they detect you and portal into your instances craft another thing to make them fuck off maybe you want their spells oh yeah when your instance is collapsing make these holes that are parallax looking but if you sruvive long enuogh you can portal and enter the singularity

+spells to change instance
+spells where the price is decaying the instance. the capitalist school of magic.

+spells

+ensnaring roots, guys within aoe of you get rooted

+put a ward in the ground, line between you and ward is damaging piercing projectile
+4ways projectiles
+homing projectiles
+controllable projectile
+direct aoe damage, op

+black hole, lmao, test the physics engine

+guys who reflect projectiles
+guys who shoot stuff when they take damage (dont fire them bro)

+next release
+clear waves + goal
+clear hotkeys instruction
+choosing spells
+spell gui -- done

+right click could be an item you have to charge - persistent mana, super strong

+on death - soz you died lad, r to reset betwixt waves, spell options menu maybe want that one to be transparent or at least not immediately kill player

+fix buggy splat